 Failure to satisfy the conditions of probation will result in further academic sanctions and possibly dismissal from NYU Shanghai.
-The conditions usually require that the student (a) achieve a grade point average of at least 2.0 during the term he or she is on probation, (b) not receive any grade below a C or any grade of I, and (c) not withdraw from any course without securing the permission of the NYU Shanghai Academic Standards Committee prior to the withdrawal.
+The conditions usually require that the student (a) achieve a grade point average of at least 2.0 during the term he or she is on probation, (b) not receive any grade below a C or any grade of I or P, and (c) not withdraw from any course without securing the permission of the NYU Shanghai Academic Standards Committee prior to the withdrawal.
 Students on academic probation are also required to have a special probation interview with their advisor to receive registration clearance for the next semester.
-More specific requirements may be imposed.

-Students on academic probation may engage in cocurricular activities but may not hold office in these clubs or organizations without the approval of the NYU Shanghai Academic Standards Committee.
+More specific requirements may be imposed. co-curricular activities but may not hold office in these clubs or organizations without the approval of the NYU Shanghai Academic Standards Committee.